-9 Tips for choosing prepaid funeral plans.
+9 Tips for choosing and using prepaid funeral plans.

 - Think twice about using little local companies which may not have national arrangements.
 Who know if you might need to move one day, or where to?
 Or if they will still be in business.